Ked57/NIOD-core/README.md

 - Events: You can listen to events from DCS World
 - Functions: You can call functions from the DCS Mission Scripting API

+This is a pretty low level package, mission makers should probably not use NIOD directly but a package that uses NIOD to get higher level functionalities.
+My plan is to make one in the near future.

 ## How does this work ?

 A socket is created in the mission scripting environment, NIOD connects to it and sends / receives commands discribing events and functions.